 How do I work?

 We can meet for an initial appointment to discuss why you are seeking support at this time, look at how counselling could support you and think about the number of sessions that feels appropriate.
 What we discuss is up to you and we go at your pace.
-I aim to offer a counselling relationship that is based on empathy and respect.
+I aim to offer a counselling relationship that is based on empathy and respect, believing in the power of being really heard and understood.
+I aim to offer a confidential and non judgemental space where you can develop self understanding and acceptance.
 I work in an integrative way, which means I draw on a variety of methods to suit your individual needs and you can find more information about my approach here.

 I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and abide by their code of ethics